 Furthermore, the evidence for orthogenesis was derived from an a posteriori analysis of cosmic evolution—order has emerged from chaos.
 An example of orthogenesis can be found by observing how the potential for language and thought are actualized in the maturing child.
 Teleology/equilibrium is strong enough to steer the development of the child’s language and cognitive faculties, but weak enough to allow for creative freedom.

 In essence, what I came to believe as a result of my work with Professor Blackwell was that reality is unfolding in a progressive direction, and that human life has meaning amidst this process of change.

 Since that time I have hedged my bets—perhaps life’s traumas have dampened my youthful optimism.
-In “Cosmic Evolution and the Meaning of Life,” I concluded that the best we can do is to hope that life if meaningful, inasmuch as the evidence that life is meaningful is mixed.
-I thought that this was an honest response to the conflicting messages we get from reality.
+In “Cosmic Evolution and the Meaning of Life,” I conclude that the best we can do is to hope that life if meaningful, inasmuch as the evidence that life is meaningful is mixed.
+I think this is an honest response to the conflicting messages we get from reality.
 However, I am currently reassessing that conclusion as well, as I fear that hope too must be abandoned by the intellectually and morally virtuous.

-Finally let me say that the only way to ensure a meaningful reality is through the project of transhumanism.
+Finally let me say that the only way to ensure a meaningful reality is through human enhancement—-the project of transhumanism.
 Only when we change ourselves for the better will we be able to make reality better.
-Whether this will happen is an open question, but for now I’m pessimistic.
+Whether this will happen is an open question.

 As for Professor Blackwell himself, I can only reiterate the dedication of my book, Piaget’s Conception of Evolution: